bhendi-boi/handy-perl-snippets/README.md

 - `usw` - Adds strict and warning directives
 - `udd` - Adds dumper
-- `usr` - Adds a subroutine
+- `sub` - Adds a subroutine
-- `usrp` - Adds a subroutine with params
+- `subp` - Adds a subroutine with params
-- `upd` - Adds a new print Dumper statement
+- `pd` - Adds a new print Dumper statement

 ## Release Notes